S

 How much is £12,000 a year after tax?

-On a £12,000 salary in England and Wales for 2026/27, your take-home pay is £12,000 per year — that's £1,000 per month or £231 per week.
-This assumes the standard 1257L tax code, no pension contributions and no student loan.
+On a £12,000 salary in England and Wales for 2026/27, your annual take-home pay is £12,000 — that is £1,000 per month or £231 per week.
+This assumes the standard 1257L tax code, no pension contributions and no student loan repayments.
+Your total deductions are £0 per year (£0 in income tax and £0 in National Insurance).
+If you have a pension, student loan or non-standard tax code, use the calculator above to model your exact situation and get a personalised take-home figure.

 How much income tax do I pay on £12,000?